Garden waste collection subscriptions

 We are looking into options for providing Direct Debit schemes in future, but this will take some further development.
 However, we have a secure, convenient and easy to use payment system within our website where you can make payments for this service at any time.

 Are there any concessions on the garden waste service?

-We only provide free garden waste collections to not for profit groups who provide public amenities, such as community gardens which are freely open to the public, such as those in parks.
+We only provide free garden waste collections to non-profit groups who provide public amenities, such as community gardens which are freely open to the public, such as those in parks.
 Please note, this does not include groups gardening on housing estates or in allotments which are for the benefit of local residents or members only.
 The council has kept the price as low as possible in order to keep this service affordable.
 Organisations that think they qualify should contact the council for a decision.
 For qualifying organisations, a free service will start after this decision has been communicated to them.

 I'm not able to go online to arrange a subscription, how can I sign up?

 In the first instance, we recommend seeing if there is a family member or friend who can either provide you with access to the internet or who can guide you through the online subscription process.
 If this is not an option, your local library has internet access available free of charge, where one of our staff will be happy to help you sign up to the service.
-Alternatively, use one of the BT inlink service units across the borough.
+Alternatively, use one of the BT Street Hubs across the borough.

 Can I get a refund if I no longer require the garden waste bin during my year’s subscription?